midorineko/Dynamic-Alexa-Skill-Using-Ruby-On-Lambda/README.md

 --- You can retrive this attribute by useing `@session_attributes['step']`

 ### This is adapted code, check out the original by Ryan Cunningham at https://github.com/rcunning/lambda.rb.
-I say this because he has a beautiful hello-world-alexa example which will show you how to chain response methods.
-I aded a few tweaks/updates to make getting up and running even easier.
+There is a beautiful hello-world-alexa example which will show you how to chain response methods.

 ### Tweaks/Updates
 - Condensed it into one file and updated the lambda handler.